cockroachdb/docs/src/current/v23.1/security-reference/transport-layer-security.md

 ### CockroachDB Cloud

-{{ site.data.products.db }} does not support certificate-authenticated client requests.
+CockroachDB {{ site.data.products.cloud }} does not support certificate-authenticated client requests.
 TLS is used to authenticate the server and encrypt all traffic, but the user must authenticate to the database with a username/password combination.

 Because the server must still be TLS-authenticated, the client must know to trust the certificate authority that signed the public certificate identifying the server.
 The path to the CA's public certificate is passed as the `sslrootcert` parameter in a [database connection string]({% link {{ page.version.version }}/connect-to-the-database.md %}), or by being placed in the directory specified by the `certs-dir` argument in a connection made with the [`cockroach sql`]({% link {{ page.version.version }}/cockroach-sql.md %}) CLI command.